-On behalf of all of the dedicated staff in Student Success, we are glad you chose to be a part of a vibrant, diverse community of learners.
+On behalf of the dedicated staff in Student Success, we are thrilled you have chosen to be a part of our vibrant, diverse community of learners.
 Our mission is to foster student success by creating experiences that engage students through programs and services that support their learning and personal development.
-Thus, the Student Success Team works hard to provide hightouch, proactive learning opportunities both inside and outside of the classroom.
-This Student Handbook has been designed by students for students to give you some tools to help you successfully navigate your CPTC experience.
+Thus, the Student Success Team works diligently to provide best practice support services that proactively provide resources throughout your educational journey at CPTC.

+This Student Handbook has been designed by students for students, to give you some tools to help you successfully navigate your CPTC experience.
 Your success is our success!
 We will be here to support you through the entry process, in your classes, and all the way to completion of your certificate or degree.
 All we ask is that you show up, do the work, get involved, and ask for help.